 Before the hurricanes, there were heatwaves, including a brutal one over the summer that left more than 2,000 people dead in Spain and Portugal.
-In Africa, a "catastrophic" drought in Somalia has displaced more than 1 million people, and in the first six months of the year, there were nine weather and climate disaster events in the United States with losses exceeding $1 billion, including a tornado outbreak in Alabama, Florida, and Mississippi on March 30 and the ongoing drought in the Western United States and Southern Plains.
+In the first six months of the year, there were nine weather and climate disaster events in the United States with losses exceeding $1 billion, including a tornado outbreak in Alabama, Florida, and Mississippi on March 30 and the ongoing drought in the Western United States and Southern Plains.

 Many of these extreme weather events, like intense heat waves and long droughts, are linked to human-caused climate change.
 In July, parts of the United Kingdom saw temperatures soar for the first time ever to 104 degrees Fahrenheit, and it's "extremely unlikely" that this would have happened without climate change, the World Weather Attribution initiative said.
+(In late December, the Met Office confirmed that based on preliminary figures, 2022 was the warmest year on record for the U.K.).
 The same goes for the torrential downpours that are becoming increasingly common — the hotter it is, the more moisture and water vapor enters the atmosphere, leading to more droplets and heavier rains.
 When there is a lot of rain coming down in a short period of time, it can lead to substantial flooding.

-Pakistan continues to reel from three months of heavy rains, which came after a prolonged period of heat in the spring.
+Pakistan faced three months of heavy rains, which came after a prolonged period of heat in the spring.
 Flooding killed more than 1,400 people across the country during the summer and damaged or leveled more than 1 million homes, including many that were swept away by the water.
-At least 162 bridges have also been damaged, Pakistan's National Disaster Management Authority said, with more than 2,000 miles of road washed away.
-It's not just buildings and infrastructure that have been destroyed — it's believed about 800,000 cattle died in the flooding, and much of the country's farmland is underwater, wiping out onion, rice, and corn crops.
-As soon as the water began to recede, some farmers told The New York Times they rushed to their fields to see if there were any crops that managed to survive.
-Others are holding their breath to see if they can prepare their land for the planting of wheat, which is supposed to take place by mid-October.
+At least 162 bridges were also damaged, Pakistan's National Disaster Management Authority said, with more than 2,000 miles of road washed away.
+It's not just buildings and infrastructure that were destroyed — it's believed about 800,000 cattle died in the flooding, and much of the country's farmland was underwater, wiping out onion, rice, and corn crops.
+As soon as the water began to recede, farmers told The New York Times they rushed to their fields to see if there were any crops that managed to survive; oftentimes, nothing could be salvaged.

 Sindh province, where half of Pakistan's food is produced, received 466 percent more rain than it usually does in the summer, and flooding destroyed 90 percent of crops.
 Farmer Ali Baksh told The Guardian that for months, there was no rain and "a severe shortage of water for crops.
 We prayed for rain.
 But when it rained, we became homeless and our crops were destroyed.
 We have nothing left ... just oceans on roads, on farms, and submerging our homes."